instaclustr/terraform-provider-instaclustr/docs/data-sources/cassandra_cluster_v2_instance.md

 ### Optional

 - **cassandra_version** (String) Version of Cassandra to run on the cluster.
+- **current_cluster_operation_status** (String) Indicates if the cluster is currently performing any restructuring operation such as being created or resized
 - **data_centre** (Block List) List of datacentre settings. (see [below for nested schema](#nestedblock--data_centre))
 - **default_user_password** (String, Sensitive) Password of the default user created for the Cassandra cluster.
 - **lucene_enabled** (Boolean) Adds Apache Lucene to the Cassandra cluster.